Skip to main content

 Example of using the Developer agent to refactor a model in the Studio IDE.

-For more details on the Developer agent and how it works, see the following sections.
+For more details on the Developer agent and how it works, expand the following sections to open additional information.

 Panel controls